 Whenever your business comes into contact with others, there is a risk that of damage to a person and/or their property.
-This is often members of the public, but really extends to anybody outside your business, like workers from another company, or even a business that you have contracted to perform certain tasks.
+This extends beyond just members of the public to anybody outside your business, such as workers from another company, or even a business that you have contracted to perform certain tasks.

 If you have the added responsibility of selling products as part of your business, damage to a person and/or their property can result from these products.
 This is particularly important if you manufacture the product, or import it directly from overseas, but still relevant if all products are sourced from Australian suppliers.

-Some businesses have an exposure to only one, only the other, or both.
-The nature of the industry and it’s resulting exposures dictates the relevant line of liability, and the cost of the premium.
+The exposure to each form of liability depends on the nature of the business.
 For example, an office place may only be exposed to public liability, an online store may only be exposed to products liability, and a restaurant will be exposed to both.
 The resulting exposure largely dictates which liability can be claimed against and, as such, the resulting cost of the premium.

 Public Liability resulting in personal injury – Retail Store

-A customer walks into your store and trips over something that has fallen off a shelf, or slips on a wet floor.
-Depending on the circumstances, any injuries the customer suffers can become damages payable at your expense.
+A customer walks into a store and trips over something that has fallen off a shelf, or slips on a wet floor.
+Depending on the circumstances, any injuries the customer suffers can become damages payable at the store owner’s expense.

 Public Liability resulting property damage – Tradesperson

-An electrician is working at a residential premises and leaves some roof tiles ajar while working in the ceiling.
+An electrician is working at a client’s home and leaves some roof tiles ajar while working in the ceiling.
 Heavy rainfall causes significant water damage to the client’s home, resulting in major repairs at the fault and cost of the electrician.

 Products Liability resulting in personal injury – Restaurant

 A restaurant prepares meals with contaminated food, and several customers become ill.
-Even if the contamination is the fault of the supplier of the raw products in question, you can easily be deemed negligent for serving it and dragged into a claim for the resulting damages.
+Even if the contamination is the fault of the supplier of the raw products in question, the restaurant owner can easily be deemed negligent for serving it and can be brought into a claim for the resulting damages.